Leigh, Surrey: History

 A hoard of 62 Roman silver denarii was discovered in a field at Swains Farm in 2004.
-The oldest of the coins dates from 31 BC and the youngest were minted in around 180 AD after the death of the emperor Marcus Aurelius.
+The oldest of the coins dates from 31 BC and the most recent were minted in around 180 AD after the death of the emperor Marcus Aurelius.

 Before the Norman Conquest, and in dwindling use afterwards, the village lay within the Reigate hundred.

 Leigh appears to have been a centre for the Wealden iron industry, and the village was explicitly exempted from a legal prohibition of making charcoal from certain timber types issued by Elizabeth I, so that iron smelting could continue.

 Amenities

-The Plough pub, one of two in the village (the other being The Seven Stars) is pictured above next to other homes and the village green.
-In the village is a church, St Bartholomew's, and the Leigh site for the North Downs Primary School, for school years one to three.
-The village has a large play area for younger children largely constructed of natural materials.
-Adjacent to the play area is the recreation ground, home to Leigh Cricket Club since 1900.
+The village has two pubs, The Plough and The Seven Stars.
+In the village is a parish church, St Bartholomew's, and the Leigh site for the North Downs Primary School, for school years one to three.
+There is a recreation ground, home to Leigh Cricket Club since 1900, and a play area for younger children.